RunLLM/gitbook/README.md

     reviews['strlen'] = reviews['review'].str.len()
     return reviews

-# With client.integration, we can load a connection to a database.
+# With client.resource, we can load a connection to a database.
 # Here, we use the Aqueduct demo DB.
-demo_db = client.integration("aqueduct_demo")
+demo_db = client.resource("aqueduct_demo")
 reviews_table = demo_db.sql("select * from hotel_reviews;")

 # Calling .get() allows us to retrieve the underlying data from the TableArtifact and